-Elected Members, NHS Board Members, Orkney IJB Members, NHS Orkney Senior Management and Orkney Islands Council Corporate Management were invited to attend one of four seminars to gain a better understanding of the roles and responsibilities in relation to Integration.
-Further sessions will be organised for future dates.

-Briefing notes are routinely prepared and distributed to provide Members with up to date information on key strategic and operational issues.
+Elected Members, NHS Board Members, Orkney IJB Members, NHS Orkney Senior Management and Orkney Islands Council Corporate Management attended a seminar to gain a better understanding of the roles and responsibilities in relation to Integration.
+Briefing notes are routinely prepared and distributed to provide Members with up to date information on key strategic and operational issues such as the Children's inspection report, draft Mental Health Strategy for consultation after amendments from Board meetings and the final version of strategic plan.

-Some of the issues are outwith the control of the Orkney IJB such as Information Technology, which can inhibit co-location working.
+Some of the issues are out with the control of the Orkney IJB such as Information Technology, which can inhibit co-location working.

-Several representatives of Orkney Health and Care attended the national Health and Social Care Partnership event in December 2019, which shared good practice amongst partnerships in other areas.
+A national Health and Social Care Partnership event in December 2019, which shared good practice, such as early learning from innovation sites and person led approaches to sustainable transformation in health and social care services.
 The attendees included a voting member of the Orkney IJB and the Third Sector representative.

 A brief update from the Chief Officer network and Chief Social Work Officer network is now provided at each Orkney IJB Meeting through the new update report.
 The Chief Officer had regular meetings with the Chief Executives of both partner organisations, and this provided an opportunity to raise any issues that had arisen.
 There are meetings with the Scottish Government Integration team which includes both Chief Executives, Head of Finance for Orkney Islands Council, Director of Finance for NHS Orkney, Chief Officer, Chief Finance Officer, Third Sector Interface and the voting members of Orkney IJB.